SUNCAT-Center/CatalysisHubBackend/docs/source/tutorials/upload.rst

     facets: ['111']

-Consult :code:`cathub make_folders --help` again for detailed instructions on how to specify the types of reactions and surfaces.
+Consult :code:`cathub make-folders --help` again for detailed instructions on how to specify the types of reactions and surfaces.

 Then type::

-   cathub make_folders <TEMPLATE>
+   cathub make-folders <TEMPLATE>

 And your folders will be created.
 You can check that they look right with :code:`tree -F <FOLDER>`.
 The template above will produce the following folder tree::